wp-plugins/memphis-documents-library/readme.txt

 = 2.4 =
 * Removed IE Compatibility mode fix, this was causing too many header errors.
 If you want to this functionality add this line to your theme header file, right under the `<head>` tag
  * `<meta http-equiv="X-UA-Compatible" content="IE=11; IE=10; IE=9; IE=8; IE=7; IE=EDGE" />`
-* Add the ability to change the color of the download button.
+* Add the ability to change the colour of the download button.
 * Fixed the rss feed bug
 * Fixed a look an feel issue with the sort box
 * More small fixes and updates
 = 2.3.2 =
-* possible hotfix to header issues
+* possible hot-fix to header issues
 * fix of Google docs issues
 * privacy and protection updates
 * still working on child categories